SteveDeJongh/LS_170/review.md

 The `www` in a url stands for world wide web and is a service that can be accessed via the internet.
 In simple terms, it's a vast information system comprised of resources which are navigable by means of a URL.

 70. **What is URI?**
-A URI is a Uniform Resource Identifier, which specifies how resources are located.
+A URI is a Uniform Resource Identifier, which specifies how resources are located. a URL is a type of URI.

 71. **What is the difference between scheme and protocol in URL?**
 The scheme is what tells the web client how to access the resource.
 It's what comes before the `://` in a URL.
 The connection between the scheme and the protocol is that the scheme can indicate which protocol should be used to access the resource.

 72. **What is HTTP?**
-HTTP is Hypertext ransfer protocol and is the set of rules which provide unformity to the way resources on the web are transferred between applications.
+HTTP is Hypertext transfer protocol and is the set of rules which provide uniformity to the way resources on the web are transferred between applications.

 73. **What is the role of HTTP?**
-THe role of HTTP is to provide a set of rules to provide unformity to the way resource on teh web arae transferred between applications.
+The role of HTTP is to provide a set of rules to provide uniformity to the way resource on the web are transferred between applications.

 74. **Explain the client-server model of web interactions, and the role of HTTP as a protocol within that model** The client-server model of web interactions refers to the request-response cycle of the HTTP protocol, where everytime an action is requested by the client, the server issues a response.